munin-monitoring/munin/doc/node/async.rst

   EOF

-It's also possible to add UserKnownHostsFile=/dev/null to the above config if you don't care that the monitor host can be reinstalled, so you will not need to cleanup the host in known_hosts file.
+It's also possible to add UserKnownHostsFile=/dev/null to the above config if you don't care that the monitored host can be reinstalled, so you will not need to cleanup the host in known_hosts file.

 On the munin node